jaretpr/VGGR/README.md

 4. Download the latest source code in [*releases*](https://github.com/m4cit/VGGR/releases), and unzip the train, test, and validation datasets inside the *data* folder.

+**Note:** The provided training dataset does not contain augmentations.

 ## Performance
 There are currently three Convolutional Neural Network (CNN) models available: